Parental LeavePosted in : How do I handle it NI on 20 December 2011

 Amanda Magee writes:

-Since the implementation of the Additional Paternity Leave Regulations (Northern Ireland) 2010 (the Regulations), which apply in relation to children due or placed for adoption on or after 3 April 2011, fathers or other eligible employees have the benefit of up to 26 weeks of additional paternity leave over and above the two weeks statutory paternity
+Since the implementation of the Additional Paternity Leave Regulations (Northern Ireland) 2010 (the Regulations), which apply in relation to children due or placed for adoption on or after 3 April 2011, fathers or other eligible employees have the benefit of up to 26 weeks of additional paternity leave over and above the two weeks statutory paternity leave previously available, if the child’s mother or adopter returns to work without exercising their

 Already a subscriber?